What Does A Hood Piercing Look Like? | Bold, Unique, Stylish

 Maintaining your piercing properly helps keep it looking fresh and attractive over time:

-• Avoid irritants: Stay away from harsh soaps or chemicals near your piercing during healing.
+• Avoid irritants: Stay away from harsh soaps, alcohol, hydrogen peroxide, fragrances, or unnecessary chemicals near your piercing during healing.

-• Avoid trauma: Be gentle when dressing or engaging in activities that could tug on jewelry.
+• Avoid trauma: Be gentle when dressing, washing, or engaging in activities that could tug on jewelry.

-• Avoid changing jewelry prematurely: Wait until fully healed before swapping pieces to avoid irritation.
+• Avoid changing jewelry prematurely: Wait until fully healed and have a qualified piercer help with changes if needed.

 Consistent care ensures your piercing remains vibrant rather than becoming inflamed or discolored over time—key to preserving its unique visual charm.